 This four-page brief covers temperature trends and health effects, risk factors, and strategies for preventing heat-related sickness.

 - Extreme Heat Can Impact our Health in Many Ways (PDF)

 - Lyme Disease Risk in Wisconsin, P-01752 (PDF)

 - Tickborne Disease Risk in Wisconsin, P-01751 (PDF)

 - Warmer Water and Flooding Increase the Risk of Illness and Injury (PDF)

 Informational Coloring Books

-CDC has produced a series of "Ready Wrigley" educational materials for children to learn about being prepared for natural disasters in their community and home including coloring books, checklists, and a phone application.
+The Centers for Disease Control and Prevention (CDC) has produced a series of "Ready Wrigley" educational materials for children to learn about being prepared for natural disasters in their community and home, including coloring books and checklists.